west-gates/3DUCM/README.md

 # Step 2

 Execute run.m to get the finest level of segmentation.
+This step may take a while.

+# Step 3

+Go to the gbh folder, use the makefile to compile the code for the agglomeration step.
+This implementation is based on [LIBSVX](http://web.eecs.umich.edu/~jjcorso/r/supervoxels/).